 When your wings are done baking, feel free to keep them in the oven on low heat until you are ready to serve them.
 If you want them to crisp up a bit more, try broiling them for 2-3 minutes!

-What dry rub is best for chicken wings?
+What dry rub is best for crispy wings?

 We love our dry rub for chicken.
 It has amazing flavor and is the perfect dry rub for these wings!
 However, any of the dry rubs below would be amazing on chicken wings, too!